oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Selectively-Disclosable Validity Claims {#sd-validity-claims}

-An Issuer MUST NOT allow any security-critical content to be selectively disclosable.
+An Issuer MUST NOT allow any content to be selectively disclosable that is critical for evaluating the SD-JWT's authenticity or validity.
 The exact list of such content will depend on the application and SHOULD be listed by any application-specific profile of SD-JWT.
 The following is a list of typical JWT claim names that SHOULD be considered as